thecozies/thecozies-chaos-pack/README.md

 On Linux and MacOS, you'll need to also ensure that you have the `zip` utility installed.

-You'll also need to build [N64Recomp](https://github.com/N64Recomp/N64Recomp) for the `RecompModTool` utility.
+You'll also need to grab a build of the `RecompModTool` utility from the releases of [N64Recomp](https://github.com/N64Recomp/N64Recomp).
+You can also build it yourself from that repo if desired.

 ### Building
 * First, run `make` (with an optional job count) to build the mod code itself.